MernMastery832/EduAI/README.md

-# LMS
+# EDUAI
-# LMS Enhanced with Machine Learning
+# EDUAI Enhanced with Machine Learning

 ## 📝 Table of Contents
 - [About The Project](#about-the-project)